How Many Hours Can a Part-time Employee Work Without Earning Benefits?

 In a competitive talent marketplace, many smaller employers choose to offer employee benefits because it helps them attract and retain their top employees.
 Workers appreciate those benefits, too – especially health insurance.
 In the 2021 MetLife Annual Benefit Trends Study, 85% of employees put health insurance at the top of their “must have” list – and another 10% say health insurance is “nice to have.”

-Talk With a Broker to Learn More
+Talk With a Health Insurance Broker to Learn More

 If you want to find out if you’re getting the most value for your benefit dollars – or if you want to add employee benefits for your employees – talking with a broker is a great place to start.
 Most brokers offer their services at no cost to you.
 If you don’t have a broker, you can search for one on the MyCalChoice website.